Retail sales surge 3.8% in Jan. as threat of omicron eases

 Surging inflation likely pumped up the numbers further in January.

-Retail sales were up across the spectrum.
-Sales at general merchandise stores rose 3.6%, while department stores saw business up 9.2%.
-Sales at furniture and home furnishings stores rose 7.2%.
-Online sales surged 14.5% .However, restaurants saw a 0.9% decline from the month before likely as consumers refrained from going out to eat for fear of catching the virus.
+Sales at general merchandise stores rose 3.6% while department stores saw business up 9.2%.
+Online sales surged 14.5%

 The omicron variant that emerged in late November caused widespread worker shortages with so many people calling out sick.
 Yet the wave of the most recent variant appears to have been short-lived and infections began to decline by mid-January as fast as they rose late last year.
 Cases have plunged from 436,000 a day two weeks ago to 136,000 Monday.